1. Before you begin

 - Select the Always allow option to remember this computer.
 Tap OK.

-- Select your device, and click OK.
+- Select your device and then click OK.

 Android Studio installs the app on your device and runs it.